 MCP is a standard framework that defines how AI systems can interact with external tools, services, and data sources.
 Instead of having to create custom integrations for every service, MCP defines the basics of how they should interoperate, how requests are structured, what features are available, and how they can be discovered.
 It enables developers to easily and reliably build secure, two-way connections between AI tools and external data sources, apps, and other services.

-The simplest analogy here is the worldwide web.
+Another analogy is the World Wide Web.
 The hypertext transfer protocol (HTTP) defines how browsers and apps interact with websites and web servers.
 You can connect to zapier.com using Chrome, Safari, or even your Terminal app because they all use HTTP.
 MCP is an attempt to build an HTTP-like protocol for AI interoperability—it gives AI tools a common protocol to use.

 Of course, that doesn't quite capture the whole picture because AI tools aren't actually like web browsers.
 They're able to understand language and intent, so MCP is designed to provide AI models with a structured set of options they can choose from.
 If you have an MCP server that's capable of downloading webpages from the internet, the AI model should be able to invoke it whether you say "go to zapier.com," "take me to zapier.com," or anything else like that.
 And if you say "get me my dog photos," it should know to invoke Google Drive instead.